 Today, we depend on trained professionals to identify security concerns and to develop effective response strategies to protect facilities and infrastructures.
 These individuals use advanced technology for fire protection, crime prevention, and environmental monitoring.
 They ensure that critical systems, such as back-up power, life safety equipment, and water infrastructure are fully operational and in compliance with all regulatory requirements.
-This 18-credit certificate includes coursework in facilities management, contingency planning, security systems technology, and environmental risk assessment.
+Certificate includes coursework in facilities management, contingency planning, security systems technology, and environmental risk assessment.

-Choose six courses (18 cr.) from the following:
+Choose six of the following courses: